 4. TURNING THE HEATING OFF INSTEAD OF USING A SETBACK TEMPERATURE

 A lot of people turn off the heating completely when they leave the house.
-However, this can put your home at risk of damp, mould growth and, in extreme conditions, burst pipes.
+However, this can put your home at risk of damp, mold growth and, in extreme conditions, burst pipes.
 To prevent adverse complications in very cold weather, using a setback temperature is a great idea.
 A setback temperature doesn’t mean the heating is on when you’re out; if the setback temperature is right for your home, the heating will be off whilst you’re away for a normal amount of time but protected from dropping too far if you’re out for longer than expected.

 What temperature should central heating thermostats be set at?